Everything you need to know about visiting the Iguazu Falls in Argentina

 There are plenty of places to eat within the park including La Selva restaurant and a number of fast food kiosks.

-Things to do in Iguazu National Park
+Things To Do In Iguazu National Park

 Iguazu National Park is full of treasures and exciting ways to experience the Iguazu Falls, with a myriad of different trails, viewpoints and activities.
 Here are ten of the best things to do in Iguazu National Park.